mallika2011/mallika2011.github.io/_pages/projects.md

 layout: page
 title: Projects
 permalink: /projects/
-description: Selected collection of a few projects that I have worked on
+description: Selected collection of a few projects that I have worked on.
+Click on a project to know more.
 nav: true
 display_categories: [Work, fun]
 horizontal: false